Latvian lats: First lats, 1922–1940

 On 17 June 1940, Latvia was occupied by the USSR.
 After the dismantling of the Bank of Latvia and its replacement with the Latvia Republican Office of the Gosbank on 10 October, the Soviet ruble was introduced alongside the lats on 25 November 1940 at par, although the real monetary value of the ruble was about a third of the lats.
 Thus both wages and prices were gradually raised to devalue the lats from June to November 1940.
 To lessen the effect of the exodus of goods sent by Soviet occupational personnel to the USSR, taking advantage of the new exchange rate, buyer limits for various goods were introduced.

-Although the Soviet authorities initially pledged not to abolish the lats, it was taken out of circulation without prior warning at 13:05 on 25 March 1941, simultaneously nationalising all deposits larger than 𝓛𝓈 1000.
+Although the Soviet authorities initially pledged not to abolish the lats, it was taken out of circulation without prior warning at 13:05 on 25 March 1941, simultaneously nationalising all deposits larger than ℒ︁𝓈 1000.
 A part of the Latvian gold, silver and currency reserves were sent to Moscow at the start of the occupation.

 Coins

-Coins were issued in denominations of 1, 2, 5, 10, 20 and 50 santīmu, 𝓛𝓈 1, 𝓛𝓈 2 and 𝓛𝓈 5.
-The 1s, 2s and 5s were in bronze (Cu, Sn, Zn), the 10s, 20s and 50s were nickel, while coins of 𝓛𝓈 1 and above were struck in silver, with a purity of 83,5 percent.
+Coins were issued in denominations of 1, 2, 5, 10, 20 and 50 santīmu, ℒ︁𝓈 1, ℒ︁𝓈 2 and ℒ︁𝓈 5.
+The 1s, 2s and 5s were in bronze (Cu, Sn, Zn), the 10s, 20s and 50s were nickel, while coins of ℒ︁𝓈 1 and above were struck in silver, with a purity of 83,5 percent.

 Banknotes

-The Latvian Bank issued notes from 1922 in denominations of 𝓛𝓈 20, 𝓛𝓈 25, 𝓛𝓈 50, 𝓛𝓈 100 and 𝓛𝓈 500.
-They also issued 𝓛𝓈 10 notes which were 500 ruble notes overprinted with the new denomination.
-The government issued currency notes from 1925 in denominations of 𝓛𝓈 5, 𝓛𝓈 10 and 𝓛𝓈 20.
+The Latvian Bank issued notes from 1922 in denominations of ℒ︁𝓈 20, ℒ︁𝓈 25, ℒ︁𝓈 50, ℒ︁𝓈 100 and ℒ︁𝓈 500.
+They also issued ℒ︁𝓈 10 notes which were 500 ruble notes overprinted with the new denomination.
+The government issued currency notes from 1925 in denominations of ℒ︁𝓈 5, ℒ︁𝓈 10 and ℒ︁𝓈 20.

 Second lats, 1993–2013

 The lats was reintroduced on 5 March 1993, replacing the Latvian ruble, which continued to circulate and kept validity until and including 30 June 1994 at a rate of LR 200 being equivalent to Ls 1.
 The Ls 5 banknote was introduced first, and the last banknote to be introduced was the Ls 500 banknote on 20 July 1998.
-The lats was replaced on 1 January 2014 by the Euro, at the rate of Ls 0.702804 to €1.
+The lats was replaced on 1 January 2014 by the euro, at the rate of Ls 0.702804 to €1.
 The second lats can be exchanged to euros at the official rate at the Bank of Latvia's cashier's office in Riga.

-Until the end of its circulation in January 2014, lats was the fourth highest-valued currency unit per face value, after the Kuwaiti dinar, Bahraini dinar, and the Omani rial.
+Until the end of its circulation in January 2014, the lats was the fourth highest-valued currency unit per face value, after the Kuwaiti dinar, Bahraini dinar, and the Omani rial.
 The Ls 500 note was the world's third most valuable banknote after the $10,000 Brunei/Singaporean dollar note and the 1,000 Swiss franc note.
-With abolition of Maltese lira on 1 January 2008, lats became the most valued European currency.
+With the abolition of the Maltese lira on 1 January 2008, the lats became the most valued European currency.